mshr-h/vscode-verilog-hdl-support/README.md

     Add custom arguments to Verilator for linting, like `-Wall` .
 The argument `--lint-only -I<document folder>` will be added by the linter automatically.

+- `verilog.linting.verilator.includePath` (Default: nothing)

+    A list of directory paths to use while Verilator linting.
+    All the paths are passed as arguments `-I<directory_path>`.
+    Paths can be specified either an absolute or a relate to the workspace directory.

 - `verilog.linting.verilator.runAtFileLocation` (Default: `false` )

     By default, the linter will be run at the workspace directory.
 Enable this option to run at the file location.
 If enabled, `` ` include`` directives should contain file paths relative to the current file.